jaafaralaswad/Improved-Brick-Finite-Elements-for-Beam-Problems/README.md

 - **max_iterations**: Maximum number of Newton–Raphson iterations allowed per load step.
 - **tolerance**: Convergence tolerance on the **energy norm**.

+Other modifications, such as changing the load and boundary conditions, must be made manually within their respective functions.

 ## Results